Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/2023 Q2 60 Day Plan.md

 ## 2023 Q1 120 Day Plan January through April (Recap for Context)

 - Break the momentum on abstract Meta Project discussions
-- Shift to focus in on the [[Critical Path]] we can control through [[Jordan]] and [[Lionsberg]]
+- Shift to focus in on the [[Critical Path]] we can control through [[Lionsberg]]
 	- Speak, inspire, and connect up the Force For Good
-	- Focus on Communication rather than coordination among the network - Decentralized and self-organizing action so Jordan and Lionsberg do not become a bottleneck
+	- Focus on Communication rather than coordination among the network - Decentralized and self-organizing action so Jordan / Core Teams / Lionsberg do not become a bottleneck
-	- Jordan focuses on inspiring and finding new people and resources, and bringing them together through the Lionsberg Platform
+	- Jordan focuses on inspiring and finding new people and resources, and bringing them together through the Lionsberg Platform / Community / System / Approach
 	- Two way Request For Guidance navigation system can then begin operating.
 - Free up meeting schedules until we can meaningfully engage next steps
 - **Hypothesis** - a well resourced core team working full time with Jordan is the critical path that makes subsequent steps possible.
 Secure the runway.
+	- Donations
+		- High Net Worth Individuals and Foundations
+		- Crowd Funding and Support
+	- Grants for Core Team and Infrastructure
+	- Grants for Related Projects w/ 10% to Core Team and Infrastructure
+	- Establish Resourcing Function
 - **Issue** - People are having difficulty perceiving a coherent strategy and plan.
 - Secure Resources to Establish a Core Team to work with Jordan to serve and empower the network, and continue development of infrastructure, resources, groundswell and support.
 - Publish the [[New Vision and Plan]] - complete April 2023